 - Record Producer: As with the other Berlin Trilogy albums, many people think Brian Eno was the producer.
-Bowie's frequent collaborator Tony Visconti actually produced, although Eno was an important contributor.
+Bowie's frequent collaborator Tony Visconti actually produced, although Eno was an important contributor (even moreso here than on Low, cowriting almost half of the album).
 This mistake tends to be further exacerbated by the fact that Eno would take many of the techniques used on "Heroes" to the three albums he actually did produce with Talking Heads during and after the Berlin Trilogy.

 - Ripped from the Headlines:

 - "Joe the Lion" is the No Celebrities Were Harmed version of Chris Burden, a performance artist who once had himself crucified on a Volkswagen ("Nail me to my car/And I'll tell you who you are").
 Burden and this incident are directly mentioned in the liner notes of a later Bowie album, Outside.